vedantkavhar/netflix-gpt/notesmd/notes.md

 - usePopularMovies, usetopratedmovies,useupcomingmovies hooks
 - Gan Gan Ganaat Bote
  - fetch movies from tmdb(api stable)
+ - buling search gpt
+ - builded search comp , build togglesearchview sllice when user click on search then diff page open
+ ##### multi language
+ - multi languages searchbar(langguageconstant)
+ - multi language pages
+ -  make configslice default lang en ,add to appstore
+ -  add onchange handlievent e dispatch e.target.value ( have store the selected language add it tp store)
+ - access in search bar which lang in store currently an show data in that langg using useselecotor ,, lang[langKey].search/placeholder
+ - show langopt only when in searh page again in headeeer read from store if showsearch true or false then showlang && langopt

 - remove react.stricmode form  main file so that everyting just run ones due to strict mode everutiing run twice  but it will not consider in production build ,,it is good